nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 the sender may simply deem the message lost.
 Upon arrival it must be either delivered immediately or dropped, unless the pipeline is stalled by a prior reliable message that is missing, in which case all further messages regardless of QoS have to be buffered.
 Unreliable messages never produce delivery stalls because in face of out of order arrival, a receiver must simply give up on those that have not yet arrived, advancing its next expected sequence number and sending back a cumulative `ACK`.
-This will make the sender believe that all messages have arrived which may potentially cause a distortion to the bytes-in-flight estimation.
+This will make the sender believe that all messages have arrived which may potentially cause a distortion to the estimation of BytesInFlight.
 However this situation should only arise if:

 1) prior messages were indeed lost but the network link has recovered to a stable state already since at least one packet that is more up to date has made it through;